-2 tablespoons cold milk
+- 2 tablespoons cold milk

 - Combine water, cornstarch, Jello, and corn syrup (in that order) in a microwave-safe glass bowl.
 Stir or whisk until dissolved.
 Cook until mixture boils and thickens to the consistency of maple syrup.

 - Microwave on HIGH for 4-7 minutes, stirring once or twice.
 The mixture should boil and thicken to the consistency of thick maple syrup.

 - Add food coloring and flavorings if using.
 Set aside to cool.

-- Arrange 2 quarts of cleaned and dried strawberries in a pretty pattern in a pre-baked and cooled pie crust.
+- Arrange 2 quarts (1893 g) fresh strawberries in a pretty pattern in a pre-baked and cooled pie crust.
 If the fruit is very large, cut in halves or quarters.
-I try to buy smaller berries so I don't have to cut them.
+I try to buy smaller berries so I don’t have to cut them.
 They seem to last longer.
 Pour glaze over strawberries, taking care to cover every berry.

 - Alternately, pour glaze over strawberries in a large bowl.
 Gently mix.
 Pour strawberries/glaze mixture into pie crust.
 Although not as pretty as arranging individual strawberries, I like the way the gel holds the berries together better.

 - Refrigerate at least 2 hours.
 Best eaten the day it’s made.
 Serve with whipped cream.

-- Add grated 1/4 cup (57 g) frozen butter and cream cheese to dry ingredients and combine them with your fingers.
+- Add grated 1/4 cup (57 g) frozen butter and 1 tablespoon cream cheese to dry ingredients and combine them with your fingers.
 The texture should be coarse with pieces of varying sizes like oatmeal and fine bread crumbs combined.

 - Mix 1/4 cup (54 g) vegetable oil and 2 tablespoons cold milk.
 Pour into flour and butter mixture all at once.
 Use a fork to mix until all flour/butter particles have been kissed by moisture.
-The mixture should have a "shaggy" appearance.
+The mixture should have a “shaggy” appearance.

 - Dump into a clean pie plate and pat out the crust with your fingers as smooth as possible, taking care to evenly cover the pie plate and sides.
 It probably won’t be perfect, but it will be fine if you have no holes or terribly thick places.
 Place the crust in the freezer while you preheat the oven to 375˚F.